-Viral vector customisation
+Viral vector engineering and manufacture

-SIRION engineers and produces lentivirus, AAV, and adenovirus vectors using its in-house technologies.
-The company offers many add-on options such as inducible expression systems, short hairpin ribonucleic acid (shRNA) driven knockdown, tissue specific promoters and specialised transduction boosters for tight expression control.
+SIRION engineers and manufactures replication-deficient LV, AAV and AV vectors.
+The platform offers many add-on options such as inducible expression systems, tissue-specific promoters and specialised transduction boosters for tight expression control.

 SIRION’s in-house developed transduction boosters enable working with difficult-to-transduce cell types such as hematopoietic cells.